mrocklin/thesis/introduction.md

 *Example: Matrix Algebra*

 While libraries traditionally target low-level architecture and DSLs traditionally source from high-level descriptions there is little development of isolated packages that strictly operate as intermediaries.
-Yet many broadly applicable domains of expertise lie below domain science and above hardware.
+Yet many broadly applicable domains of expertise lie below domain science and above computational hardware.

 For example symbolic matrix algebra is a mathematical domain used by *several* high-level scientific domains and is influential in many different computational methods.
 Matrix algebra has a clean theory amenable to a automation yet is reimplmeneted by a substantial fraction of scientific packages.